-COMPILE $$\begin{bmatrix} filename \\ ALL \\ current program \end{bmatrix} [,st-ops] \begin{bmatrix} list-op \\ P \\ L[A] \\ E[A] \end{bmatrix} \begin{bmatrix} loadinc] [,calops] \\ l \\ copy-fd] [,mlbcss] \end{bmatrix}$$
+$$COMPILE \begin{bmatrix} filename \\ ALL \\ current program \end{bmatrix} \begin{bmatrix} st-ops \end{bmatrix} \begin{bmatrix} list-op \\ P \\ L[A] \\ E[A] \end{bmatrix} \begin{bmatrix} loadinc \\ copy-fd \end{bmatrix} \begin{bmatrix} st-ops \\ rate \\$$

-- specifies a 1- to 8-character alphanumeric filename filename of the source file to be compiled The extension for and/or assembled. the source file fd is assigned depending upon the current language environment.
+- filename specifies a 1- to 8-character alphanumeric filename of the source file to be compiled and/or assembled.
+The extension for the source file fd is assigned depending upon the current language environment.
 If the extension is other than the default of the current environment, or only one file of a multimodule environment is to be compiled, the extension must be specified. - ALL specifies that all source files in the EDF file are to be compiled.
 If neither filename nor ALL is specified, the current program is the default.
 This only applies in a multimodule environment. - st-ops can be used to specify START options for the compilation process.
 If this parameter is omitted, START options default by language. - list-op is the fd of an existing file to which the compilation listing is sent. - P indicates that the compilation listing is to be sent to the file or device specified by the SSYSPRINT global variable.

 - L indicates that a new file, currprog.LST, is to be allocated to receive the compilation listing.
-If A is included, the listing is to be appended to the existing currprog.LST file. Е indicates that a new file envir.LST, is to be allocated to receive the listing.
+If A is included, the listing is to be appended to the existing currprog.LST file. - E indicates that a new file envir.LST, is to be allocated to receive the listing.
 If A is included, the listing is appended to the existing envir.LST file.
-This only applies in a multimodule environment. loadinc specifies the segment size increment to be used for compilation or assembly.
-The default is by language. specifies the START options for environments calops other than CAL, FORT and PASCAL.
-The default is by language. specifies the name of the copy file (if copy-fd required) to be assigned to lu7 for assembly. - mlbcss used in the MACRO environment to specify the CSS file to be used in assigning the required library units for Macro/32.
+This only applies in a multimodule environment. - loadinc specifies the segment size increment to be used for compilation or assembly.
+The default is by language. - calops specifies the START options for environments other than CAL, FORT and PASCAL.
+The default is by language. - copy-fd specifies the name of the copy file (if required) to be assigned to lu7 for assembly. - mlbcss used in the MACRO environment to specify the CSS file to be used in assigning the required library units for Macro/32.